wswebcreation/protractor-image-comparison/README.md

 You can:

-- compare screens / elements against a baseline
+- save or compare screens / elements against a baseline
+- **NEW:** save or compare a fullpage screenshot against a baseline
+- **NEW:** disbale css animations by default
 - blockout custom regions during comparison (all)
 - increase the element dimenisions screenshots (all)
 - provide custom iOS and Android offsets for status-/address-/toolbar (mobile only)